Mosquitoes flying around

 Fire ants have a reputation for their bites and stings—and it’s well earned.
 But do these ants cause more serious harm (aside from pain) to their victims?
-Learn more about what fire ants look like, where you can find them, , and how to get rid of these ants from your home and property.
+Learn more about what fire ants look like, where you can find them, how to treat a fire ant bite, and how to get rid of these ants from your home and property.

 What are fire ants?

 Fire ants communicate to each other through their secretions and with sounds made by rubbing their bodies against one another.
-They build subterranean nests with mounds that can be as wide as 2 feet across.
+Their nests are usually built on ground-level in a mound and range from two to four square feet.
 Fire ant lifespans can range from five weeks for workers to as much as seven years for queens.
-In those long seven years, queens can lay as many as 800+ eggs per day.
+In those long seven years, queens can lay as many as 800 eggs per day.

 What are red imported fire ants?